A Hanok Quarter Address

 What partners receive

-A full editorial piece — typically 800–1,400 words — written with the same voice and discipline as The Carnegie Journal editorial.
-The brand or property is the subject, not a sponsor.
+A full editorial piece, typically 800–1,400 words, written with the same voice and discipline as The Carnegie Journal editorial.
+The brand or property is the subject.
 Published in the appropriate city guide or issue section.

 Hotels and stays with a story to tell.
 Founders and design-led brands.
 Cultural institutions.